Language:

 3.1 - Provides decent contracts

-Employment on temporary contracts can have significant negative effects on job satisfaction, well-being and health.
+Fair and transparent employment terms are a fundamental part of decent work.
+Employment on temporary contracts can have significant negative effects on job satisfaction, well-being, and health.
 Short-term contracts, such as those lasting one to three months or with no guaranteed working hours, place workers in precarious positions and are likely to exacerbate these negative effects.
+In addition, companies are required to comply with all applicable local laws and regulations.
+The thresholds outlined below apply in addition to legal requirements and establish higher standards for fair and responsible employment practices.

 To achieve this point, the employer must meet ALL of the following:

-• The contract or terms and conditions is presented in full, in clear and comprehensible language that all workers could be expected to understand.
+• The contract or terms and conditions are presented in full, in clear and comprehensible terms, and provided to each worker in a language workers are proficient in.

 • The contract or terms and conditions are easily accessible to workers in paper and/or electronic form.
 If these conditions differ for different contract types, reasonable steps are taken to inform workers about the differences in contract types.

-• The party employing the worker must be identified in the contract or terms and conditions, and subject to the law of the place in which the worker works.
+• The party employing the worker must be identified in the contract or terms and conditions and be subject to the law of the place in which the worker works.

 • Workers working on long-term projects that exceed the probation time are provided with the option to sign an employment contract lasting at a minimum the same length of time as the project.